(c. 1835 - 1862)

 References & notes

 Burial information from Pruett1, which has him as Captain Litchfield, 8th South Carolina Infantry.
-His service from the Roll,2 which says he was killed outright on Maryland Heights, and Swain.3 Further details from the centennial Catalog of The Citadel (1942) and a news clipping from the Wilmington, NC Weekly Star of 27 March 1896.
+His service from the Roll,2 which says he was killed outright on Maryland Heights, and Swain.3 Further details the US Census of 1860, the centennial Catalog of The Citadel (1942), and a news clipping from the Wilmington, NC Weekly Star of 27 March 1896.

 His brother George was promoted to Captain of Company L at Sharpsburg on 18 September 1862.